Generic Name: aspirin (oral) (AS pir in)

 Take with food if Durlaza upsets your stomach.

 You must chew the chewable tablet before you swallow it.

 Do not crush, chew, break, or open an enteric-coated or delayed/extended-release pill.
 Swallow it whole.

 If you use the orally disintegrating tablet, follow all dosing instructions provided with your medicine.

 If you need surgery, tell your surgeon you currently use this medicine.
 You may need to stop for a short time.

-Do not take this medicine if you smell a strong vinegar odor in the Durlaza bottle.
+Do not use Durlaza if you smell a strong vinegar odor in the this medicine bottle.
 The medicine may no longer be effective.

 Store at room temperature away from moisture and heat.